-Guillaume Lamirault*, Mathieu Artifoni, Mélanie Daniel, Nicolas Barber-Chamoux and Nantes University Hospital working group on hypertension Pages 1 - 12 ( 12 )
+Guillaume Lamirault*, Mathieu Artifoni, Mélanie Daniel, Nicolas Barber-Chamoux and Nantes University Hospital Working Group on Hypertension Pages 61 - 72 ( 12 )

 Hypertension is the most common chronic disease and the leading risk factor for disability and premature deaths in the world, accounting for more than 9 million deaths annually.
 Resistant hypertension is a particularly severe form of hypertension.
 It was described 50 years ago and since then has been a very active field of research.
 This review aims at summarizing the most recent findings on resistant hypertension.

 In the meantime, guidelines provided more standardized clinical work-up to identify potentially reversible causes for resistant hypertension such as secondary hypertension.
-Debate is however still ongoing on which would be the optimal method(s) to screen for non-adherence to hypertension therapy, recognized as the major cause for (pseudo)-resistance to treatment.
+The debate is however still ongoing on which would be the optimal method(s) to screen for non-adherence to hypertension therapy, recognized as the major cause for (pseudo)-resistance to treatment.

-l'institut du thorax, INSERM, CNRS, UNIV Nantes, Nantes, l`institut du thorax, INSERM, CNRS, UNIV Nantes, Nantes, Clinical Pharmacology Centre (INSERM CIC1505), CHU Clermont-Ferrand, Clinical Pharmacology Centre (INSERM CIC1505), CHU Clermont-Ferrand, CHU Nantes, Nantes
+l'institut du Thorax, INSERM, CNRS, UNIV Nantes, Nantes, CHU Nantes, Service de Medecine Interne, Nantes, Clinical Pharmacology Centre (INSERM CIC1505), CHU Clermont-Ferrand, Hospices Civils de Lyon, Lyon, CHU Nantes, Nantes